 My significant other isn’t fussy when it comes to brands, so I count myself lucky.
 As for the girl who shared this tip, well hers is; she said he swears by Kellogg’s cereal and she has bought the value brand and put it in a container before he got home from work, she says he hasn’t noticed!
 That goes to show that generics and branded aren’t all that different sometimes.

 Not for someone else’s bath though, but to flush the toilet!
-If you use a bucket to pour the water in the toilet away go the contents.
+If you use a bucket to pour the water into the toilet away go the contents.

 Pick up receipts